Sizewell C nuclear power station: Financing history

 In January 2025, it was reported that "one senior government figure and two well-placed industry sources" said the cost of the project was "likely to reach close to £40bn".
 In response, EDF said the £40 billion figure was "not accurate", and it was reported that "the government also said it did not recognise this sum".
 That month, the French state auditor advised EDF not to proceed with Sizewell C until it had reduced its exposure on Hinkley Point C. That month, The Sunday Times stated that the UK government had already committed £8 billion to the project.

 On 10 June 2025, the government announced that Sizewell C had been allocated government capital investment of £14.2 billion during the 2025 spending review period (2026 to 2030).
 The Treasury expects 10,000 jobs to be created and enough power generated to provide electricity for six million homes.
 The project is still awaiting the Final Investment Decision, when the financial deal with incoming private investors for the remaining capital investment is made, and the cost of the project is disclosed.
 The Final Investment Decision should take place in summer 2025.

 On 22 July 2025, the government signed the final investment decision.
 The UK government confirmed it would be taking an initial stake of 44.9% in the project, with the remainder consisting of La Caisse (20%), Centrica (15%), EDF (12.5%), and Amber Infrastructure (7.6%).
 There is also a proposed £5 billion debt guarantee from Bpifrance Assurance Export, to back commercial bank loans.
 The National Wealth Fund is to support the majority of the project's debt finance, alongside Bpifrance.

 The equity and debt finance raised will exceed the construction cost to manage potential overruns.
+The government claims suppliers are incentivised to reduce costs and investors would lose potential revenue in case of overruns, reducing risk for taxpayers.
 The government is using a Regulated Asset Base funding model, introduced in the Nuclear Energy (Financing) Act 2022.
-The government claims suppliers are incentivised to reduce costs and investors would lose potential revenue in case of overruns, reducing risk for taxpayers.
-With an estimated construction cost of £38 billion (representing a 20% saving over Hinkley Point C), this model would limit the effect on monthly consumer bills to a £1 increase.
+With an estimated construction cost of £38 billion (representing a 20% saving over Hinkley Point C), this model means that monthly consumer bills increase by £1 already in the ten years of construction time, when no electricity is yet generated.
 The power station is projected to save the electricity system £2 billion a year, once operational.
 In November 2025, the financing deal was agreed.